What Happens When Products Recalls Are Ignored? 10 Product Recalls You Need to Know About

 Under current federal law, the way the product recall system works is based mostly on the companies’ initiative.
 There is no minimum effort required by manufacturers and no specified amounts of money or effort required to get the word out about safety recalls.

 We hope that by posting recalls in our blogs and in our newsletters we can help spread the word about recalled products and help save people from injuries.
+For more call the Fort Lauderdale product liability lawyer.

 Help us spread the word about recalled products and save people from injuries.